formanektomas/SpatialAnalysisBilbao2019/README.md

 - Bring your own laptop/notebook, make sure you have access to the Internet (e.g. through **eduroam** at Universidad del País Vasco)
 - Have [R](https://www.r-project.org/) version 3.6.0 (3.5.3 is also OK) installed on your device (PC/Mac/Linux)
 - Have [RStudio](https://www.rstudio.com/products/rstudio/download/) installed (free desktop version 1.2.1335 or newer)
-- Setup an *R working directory* (e.g. on your desktop) - see instructions [Changing the Working Directory](https://support.rstudio.com/hc/en-us/articles/200711843-Working-Directories-and-Workspaces)
+- Setup an *R working directory* (e.g. on your machine's Desktop) - see instructions [Changing the Working Directory](https://support.rstudio.com/hc/en-us/articles/200711843-Working-Directories-and-Workspaces)
 - Download all files from [GitHub repository](https://github.com/formanektomas/SpatialAnalysisBilbao2019) (use the green button "Clone or download") to your *R working directory*
 - Install all packages for the course - run the file `R_Packages.R` downloaded from GitHub repository for this course.
-- If you have no previous exprerience with R/RStudio and have troubles following the above instruction, you may consider taking this free R/RStudio online course before attending to the seminar on spatial analysis:  [R Basics - R Programming Language Introduction](https://www.udemy.com/r-basics/)
+- If you have no previous exprerience with R/RStudio and have troubles following the above instruction, you may consider taking a free R/RStudio online course before attending to the seminar on spatial analysis, e.g.:  [R Basics - R Programming Language Introduction](https://www.udemy.com/r-basics/)
--